zachmccabe/beijing/docs/how_the_book_got_made.md

 Everything was written in Markdown, using **TextEdit.** Then, using [Pandoc,](https://pandoc.org/) I built a rough ePub.
 This was hand polished with [Calibre](https://calibre-ebook.com/) and **BBEdit.**

 All are excellent tools.
-Calibre is very useful for editing and debugging ePub files.
+Calibre is very useful for editing and debugging EPUB files.
 Pandoc can be used for all sorts of things.
 Both have active communities.
 If you're trying to build a book, try them out.

 Gitbook changed their product offering, and wasn't used in this version.